-Add Same (same sensor offsets) copies all settings, excluding network settings, Use this when setting up an identical StarTracker with the same CCD offsets.
+Add Same copies all settings, excluding network settings, Use this when setting up an identical StarTracker with the same CCD offsets.

-Add Diff (different sensor offsets) copies all settings, excluding CCD offsets and network.
+Add Diff copies all settings, excluding CCD offsets and network.
 Use if the second StarTracker has different CCD offsets.